Prayer Opportunities & Spiritual Support

 Cura Personalis Small Faith-Sharing Group

 Cura is a small spirituality group centered on the Ignatian concept of "cura personalis," or care for the whole person.
 This group meets a couple times per month (usually about every other week around lunch) and is facilitated by the Chaplains in HSC Ministry.
 Though the topic and format varies from week to week, our time focuses on reflection and conversation in community, and exploring questions of meaning and purpose.
 Some students attend regularly while others drop-in as their schedule allows.
 Students of any year of any academic program are invited.
-All dates for Cura for this semester are entered in the University calendar.
+Please email Chaplain Ann Hillman to be added to our email list and to receive upcoming session dates.

 Spiritual Companionship and Direction